Emmotes/ic_spoilers/docs/miria.md

           Krynn Hoard: My collection will help me gain influence once I reach my next world.

 Slot 6:
       Skeleton Chique: Sprinkle these around the edge of our camp.
-That should warn the bandits away. away.
+That should warn the bandits away.
     Makeshift Servant: Oh, do sit darling.
 I'll have my servant get us some tea.
         Fear Ensemble: Death is nothing to fear, it is inevitible after all.
-One day you too shall shall be nothing but unwanted bones in the ground.
+One day you too shall be nothing but unwanted bones in the ground.
     Encrusted Jewelry: Fit for a queen, I think.
 Or an Empress perhaps?
 Very fitting.
 </pre>